Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 To determine whether conditions in the LCBGs' disks are conducive to the formation of clumps, we can use the gas properties we measure to calculate the galaxies' Toomre parameters \citep{T64} for the stability of their disks' gas:

-where $\rm \kappa = \sqrt{2}V_{rot}R^{-1}$ for a flat rotation curve, and $\rm \Sigma_{gas}$ is the gas mass surface density.
+where $\rm \kappa = \sqrt{2}V_{rot}/R$ for a flat rotation curve, and $\rm \Sigma_{gas}$ is the gas mass surface density.
 For a disk to be stable, $\rm Q \gtrsim 1$.
-More accurate measures of Q incorporate the disks' stellar components as well \citep{D09}, though we limit our present analysis to the LCBGs' H \textsc{I}.
+More accurate measures of Q incorporate the disks' stellar components as well \citep{D09}, though we limit our present analysis to the LCBGs' H \textsc{I} since we are probing the galaxies' kinematics beyond the extent of their stellar disks, and are particularly interested in whether the kinematics of their gas are conducive to star formation.
 In general, incorporating a stellar component will increase a galaxy's value of Q.

-Keeping in mind that a galaxy's total mass is represented by $\rm M_{dyn} = V_{rot}^{2}R/G$, we can rearrange the above inequality for $\rm Q > 1$ so that it highlights the criterion for disk stability in terms of gas properties we can measure:
+Keeping in mind that a galaxy's total mass is represented by $\rm M_{dyn} = V_{rot}^{2}R/G$, we can solve for $\rm V_{rot}$ in the $\rm M_{dyn}$ equation and solve for $\sigma_{gas}$ in Equation 5 with $\rm Q_{gas} = 1$, and divide the two relationships following \citet{D09} to highlight the criterion for disk stability in terms of gas properties we can measure: